andrew/ultimate-awesome/README.md

 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-groovy](https://github.com/kdabir/awesome-groovy) - A curated list of awesome groovy libraries, frameworks and resources.
 - [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
+- [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
+All you should know about Flutter development!.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
 - [awesome-alternative-military-service](https://github.com/sesang06/awesome-alternative-military-service) - 정보처리 산업기능요원을 위한 쓸만한 정보들.